 - Used to provide user space applications with direct access to physical addresses. - Usage: open /dev/mem and read or write at given offset.
-What you read or write is the value at the corresponding physical address. - ▶ Used by applications such as the X server to write directly to device memory. - On x86, arm, arm64, riscv, powerpc, parisc, s390: CONFIG\STRICT\DEVMEM option to restrict /dev/mem to non-RAM addresses, for security reasons (Linux 5.12 status).
-CONFIG\IO\STRICT\DEVMEM goes beyond and only allows to access idle I/O ranges (not appearing in /proc/iomem).
+What you read or write is the value at the corresponding physical address. - Used by applications such as the X server to write directly to device memory. - Easy to use from a shell with the devmem2 program - For security reasons, on x86, arm, arm64, riscv, powerpc, parisc, s390: - CONFIG\STRICT\DEVMEM restricts /dev/mem to non-RAM addresses (from v5.12) - CONFIG\IO\STRICT\DEVMEM goes beyond and only allows to access idle I/O ranges (not appearing in /proc/iomem).